 Driven to distraction: New rules limit those humorous state highway signs

-It's the end of the road for the funny, punny one-liners that some states have been putting on electronic freeway signs.
+It could be the end of the road for some of those funny, punny one-liners that states have been putting on electronic freeway signs.
 The Federal Highway Administration has new rules about those displays.

-Over the years, the FHA has flagged signs it said could cause confusion.
+Over the years, the FHWA has flagged signs it said could cause confusion.
 In rules issued last month, the agency gives states two years to phase out signs that have "obscure" meanings or use pop-culture references that could require drivers "greater time to process."
-In a statement, it said states "are expected to exercise good judgment."
+It's not an outright ban on humor but, in a statement, the agency said states "are expected to exercise good judgment."

 Safety messages for drivers have long been serious, with some attempts to be catchy.
 "Click it or ticket," about buckling seat belts, has been around for decades, as has "drive sober or get pulled over."